amylour/everneed/README.md

 View live site: [everneed](https://everneed-096aafe5d13c.herokuapp.com/)

+If you wish to make a test purchase, you can use the following Stripe Dummy Card details:

+Card Number: 4242424242424242
+Exp Date: Any date in the future using the format MM/YY
+CVN: any 3 digit number
+Postcode: any 5 numerals
+Any payments made using a valid debit/credit card will not process and the card will not be charged.
+No orders made will be fulfilled.

 For full Admin access to Django Admin panel with relevant sign-in credentials: [Everneed Admin](https://everneed-096aafe5d13c.herokuapp.com/admin/)

 For access to Admin Dashboard frontend view with relebant sign-in credentials: [Everneed Admin Dashboard](https://everneed-096aafe5d13c.herokuapp.com/products/admin_dashboard/)